gonjavi/ReactSportsTracking/README.md

 ## React-Redux Capstone Project

-This is part of the front-end part of the sports tracking mobile app capstone project built together with the [Ruby on Rails Api](https://github.com/gonjavi/railsSportsTrack).
+This is a front-end sport tracking mobile app, which is useful to track the date, and duration time of any of these sports (Jogging, Cycling, Swimming, Weight lifting, Treadmill, Walking).
+This project was built using React and Redux.

 ![screenshot](./src/img/screenshot1.png)